sangh/IrssiProxyBacklogWindowSend/readme.md

 It will start the autologging feature on load (or startup if you have the script load on `irssi` startup).
-When a client connects it will stop the autolog, playback any lines in the log that are a message to a newly created window and channel called `#backlog` (unless a channel called that already exists, in which case it will use that), clear the autolog, and restarts the autolog.
-When a disconnect message is received the autolog is cleared.
+When a client connects it will stop the autolog, move the data (clear the autolog), start it up again, then playback any lines in the log that are a message to a newly created window and channel called `#backlog` (unless a channel called that already exists, in which case it will use that).
+When a disconnect message is received the autolog is not (see bugs below) cleared.
 Now this means that the client will need to close the `#backlog` channel *and window* or the next time another window will be created.
-It also means that there is a chance that if the client times-out (never sends a disconnect) then it may get more of a backlog than needed, but this is better than if it times out and misses everything until a clear or another disconnect.
+It also means that there is a chance that if the client times-out (never sends a disconnect) then it may get more of a backlog than needed, but this is better than if it times out and misses everything until a clear or another (possibly spurious) disconnect.

 Bugs
 ====
 *  Doesn't always handle hanging connections properly (not really sure how I could detect that this is happening, or that a particular message was actually delivered).
+If the proxy client times out it is possible that the server won't get a disconnect message from a random amount of time.
+Ideally we would stop logging while the client is connected, but then there is a real (and probable) chance the it will miss messages.
+So we keep logging.
+This means that the client will receive all the messages that have already been read not on a phone.
+As a work-around I have an alias that clears the backlog that is often typed at not-a-phone but this is hackish.
+Possible solutions are:
+*   *  Create a ping pong mechanism from `irssi` to the proxy client.
+*   *  Be much smarter about when the log is cleared, for instance when the proxy user sends a message, or when manual commands are typed that could not come from the proxy client.

 The Story of why I wrote this.
 ==============================